projectsbyif/data-permissions-catalogue/README.md

 * Understanding automated decisions
 * Doing security checks

 Categories are defined in `content/categories/_index.md`.
-To create a new category, add it to the list in `_index.md`.
+To create a new category or edit an existing one, simply edit this file.

 ## Images